 Modern learners expect active participation.
 The best authoring tools offer:

-- Gamification elements: Leaderboards, badges, and progress tracking improve course completion rates by 30-40%
+- Gamification elements: Leaderboards, badges, and progress tracking commonly improve learner motivation and course engagement

 Responsive and Mobile Design